-I received my degree in music and media from a German conservatory.
+I am a transmedia composer.
+I received my master degree in sound and reality from a German conservatory.
 In my work I explore and develop different types of formats.
 The simultaneity of individual and collaborative work processes is elementary.
 Currently I am working on a exhibition at the Kunstpalast Düsseldorf/NRW-Forum.

 NDM is an aleatoric performance that opens up an expanded individual decision space, a conscious engagement with one’s own voice, and an encounter with the audience.

 The specifications of the composition are limited to providing musical patterns that can be played in any sequences and combinations.

 How can I experience community and individuality at the same time?
 Where is consideration appropriate?
 When does individuality become a problem?

 The musicians of the Army Training Band (Ausbildungsmusikkorps der Bundeswehr) move along marked paths in the piazza at K21.
 These paths are indicated by lines on the floor, on which the direction of movement can be chosen individually.
 Music stands with pattern of the composition are positioned throughout the space.
 During the performance, the musicians choose different music stands and play the patterns on them.
 The audience can move freely in the room and vary the listening positions.
 The inspiration and starting point for the 24 combinable patterns are the rank badges of the German Armed Forces.

 Kunstsammlung NRW – K21 – Piazza – 9.
 Oktober 2019 As part of the concert series “Sonify”, curated by Phillip Schulze, on the occasion of the exhibition “Carsten Nicolai.
 Parallax Symmetry”, 28.9.2019 – 19.1.2020